jmosk/WiFi-DiamondBack-Extended-4-2012/Readme.txt

 The DebugPrint.cpp module contains several calls to print debug message with and without time stamps and using messages stored in flash or messages stored in RAM.

+NOTE: If you select WEP as the security type to your access point, please note that this version of the code has been set to support WEP-64.
+To support WEP-128 you must make a change to g100.c.
+Look for void zg_write_wep_key( and specifically cmd->keyLen = 5; This is the size for 64-bit WEP.
+If you wish to use 128-bit WEP you must change the '5' to '13' for the longer WEP key.